AiviaCommunity/PythonForAivia/PythonEnvForAivia/Tests/README.md

 python -m unittest Tests.ProcessImages.test_AdjustGamma
 ```

-Running tests will result in each recipe's respective output to be saved to a folder called `GroundTruth/RECIPE_NAME/outputs/`, which is then cross referenced against `GroundTruth/RECIPE_NAME/ground_truth/`
+Running tests will result in each recipe's respective output to be saved to a folder called `RECIPE_NAME` with `OUT_` prefix, which is then cross referenced against files with `GT_` prefix

 # Test Directory Structure

 ## List of helper directories
-- [InputTestImages](../Tests/InputTestImages/): All input images for tests are stored here
+- [_InputImages](../Tests/_InputImages/): All input images for tests are stored here
 - [utils](../Tests/utils/): Common functions shared across all tests are stored here.

 Tests mimic the folder structure of [`Recipes`](../Recipes/).
 Each family (directory) of recipes has the following structure (an example for `AdjustGamma.py` is provided below:
 ```
 ProcessImages
-├── GroundTruths                       # Contains ground truth images and outputs │   │                                  #        of  ALL unit tests
-│   ├── AdjustGamma                    # Contains ground truth images and outputs │   │   │                              #        of  only AdjustGamma unit tests
-│   │   ├── ground_truth               #
-│   │   └── outputs                    #
-│   └── ...
-├── TestConfigs                        # Contains all .json configuration files for all tests │                                      #        The json config for AdjustGamma is titled:
+├── AdjustGamma                    # Contains .json config, ground truth images and outputs of only AdjustGamma unit tests │                                  #        The json config for AdjustGamma is titled: Config_AdjustGamma.json.
-│                                      #        AdjustGamma_configs.json.
+│                                  #        Ground Truth files have the `GT_` prefix
-│                                      #        All Configs have the suffix "_configs.json."
+│                                  #        Output files from test have the `OUT_` prefix │
 └── test_AdjustGamma.py            # Unit tests for AdjustGamma recipe
 ```

 # Tests Performed